 A whole day at leisure offers you the opportunity to join exciting optional excursions to the capital of Slovakia, Bratislava, and a concert in one of Vienna’s concert halls, or to just explore this magnificent city on your own.

 Cross the Czech border and enter Moravia.
-Stop in one of the most beautiful towns in the Czech Republic, Telc, where a special lunch with local specialties awaits you.
+Stop in one of the most beautiful towns in the Czech Republic, Telc, a UNESCO World Heritage Site, where a light lunch with local specialties awaits you.
 In the afternoon, drive through the rich farmlands of Moravia and Bohemia to Prague.
 Tonight is your chance to join an optional outing to explore Prague by night.

 Guided sightseeing includes a visit to HRADČANY CASTLE GROUNDS.
 Also see St. Vitus Cathedral, the Old Town, the Jewish ghetto, and the ASTRONOMICAL CLOCK, once the envy of all Europe.
+Then, taste a Trdelnik, the famous rolled pastry topped with sugar and walnut mix.
 Balance of the day at leisure.

 Your vacation ends with breakfast this morning.